gingerhome/gingee/docs/ai-context/ai-context.md

 The `box` folder is the **private, secure core** of your application.
 It contains all your backend logic, configuration, and private data.

 - **Security:** The `box` folder is **always protected**.
 No file inside the `box` can ever be accessed directly from a URL.
 A request to `/my_app/box/app.json`, for example, will be blocked with a `403 Access Denied` error.
-This is a fundamental security guarantee of the GingerJS platform.
+This is a fundamental security guarantee of the Gingee platform.

 - **Server Scripts:** All your backend API endpoints are JavaScript files that live inside the `box`.
 A request to `/my_app/api/users` is mapped to the file at `web/my_app/box/api/users.js`.